mdn/content/files/en-us/web/css/element()/index.md

 ## Examples

-These examples can be [viewed live](https://media.prod.mdn.mozit.cloud/samples/cssref/moz-element.html) in builds of Firefox that support `-moz-element()`.
+These examples work in builds of Firefox that support `-moz-element()`.

 ### A somewhat realistic example